 Complementary programme for pharmacists

-Uppsala University has been commissioned by the Ministry of Education and Research to conduct a complementary programme for pharmacists with a foreign degree.
 If you have a foreign degree in pharmacy and want to work as a licensed pharmacist in Sweden, the complementary programme is a way of achieving a Swedish licence.

-Uppsala University and Gothenburg University will organize the complementary programmes for pharmacists.
+Uppsala University and Gothenburg University will organise the complementary programmes for pharmacists.
 The programmes are not ready yet, but are still being developed.
 Working groups at Uppsala University and Gothenburg University are in close contact with each other to develop similar programmes.

 The complementary programme takes about one year and consists of courses taught via distance learning.
-The programme ends with a course in Swedish laws and regulations, and an internship at a pharmacy organized by the university.
+The programme ends with a course in Swedish laws and regulations, and an internship at a pharmacy organised by the university.
 The programme will take longer to undergo than the aptitude test but offers more help and support.

 When does the complementary programme start?